 4. Stick to your boundaries, but don’t be too inflexible in the long-term either

-If you’re setting up a new schedule that is very different from your past working schedules then you (and perhaps your clients!) might need some time to adjust to the new routine.
+If you’re setting up a new schedule that is very different from your past working schedules, then you (and perhaps your clients!) might need time to adjust to the new routine.

 It’s important that you learn to say no when something is pushing you past your boundaries or you are being asked to do something that makes you uncomfortable.

-Based on the ideal client load you’ve defined, you should have a clear idea of what you are and aren’t comfortable with and you should only make exceptions in situations when you know there won’t be negative consequences to the overall schedule, time management and your own well-being.
+Based on the ideal client load you’ve defined, you should clearly know what you are and aren’t comfortable with.
+You should only make exceptions when you know there won’t be negative consequences to the overall schedule, time management and your own well-being.

 Make sure that you have a strong no-show policy in place that works for both you and for your clients.

-By ensuring that your clients take their appointments seriously and always show up at the right time, you’ll be able to keep your scheduling on track and avoid costly disruptions.
+By ensuring that your clients take their appointments seriously and always show up at the right time, you can keep your scheduling on track and avoid costly disruptions.

-That being said, remember that it can take some time to find your caseload sweet spot and even once you’ve found it, it might change over time.
+That being said, remember that it can take some time to find your caseload sweet spot; even once you’ve found it, it might change over time.

-So it’s a good idea to sit down regularly and reassess what is and isn’t working and readjust your schedule accordingly.
+So it’s a good idea to sit down regularly, reassess what is and isn’t working, and readjust your schedule accordingly.